 This low carb bread pudding tastes SO good!
-Loaded with cinnamon and chocolate, it is a fantastic way to end a meal.
+It is loaded with cinnamon and chocolate, and is a fantastic sugar free and keto-friendly dessert!

 This is a sponsored post written by me on behalf of Netrition.
 All opinions are my own.
 Please see my disclosure policy.
 This post also contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!